 Researchers from MIR and the neurosurgery department at Washington University School of Medicine are collaborating with medical device maker Medtronic to build a better navigational system for brain surgery.
-The goal is to develop a software program that creates personalized 3-D “maps” of a patient’s brain anatomy and the location of key functions, like speech and movement, to guide physicians during neurosurgeries.
-A $3.6 million grant from the National Cancer Institute of the National Institutes of Health is funding the endeavor.

 Here's what you need to know when your child who needs a CT, MRI or PET scan.

 Are you at risk for a deep veint clot (DVT)?
 Your risk increases with one or more of these symptoms.

 Scheduled for an MRI?
 Here's what you need and want to know.

 You’ve heard about them.
 You may even have had one or more of them.
 But do you really know the difference between these imaging tests?